-Charlotte Technical Center – Information about vocational/technical programs that are available to high school students through dual enrollment.
+Charlotte Technical College – Information about vocational/technical programs that are available to high school students through dual enrollment.
 Apply on this site.

 State College of Florida – SCF provides dual enrollment opportunities for high school students to earn high school and college credit at the same time.
 Admission requirements include 3.0 unweighted GPA, junior status and qualifying PERT scores.